jibundeyare/processing-tests/README.md

 # Processing tests

-This contains test sketches for processing.
+This repository contains small sketches showing how things work with processing.

 ## draw_mouse_vector

-This sketch tests how to use `mouseX`, `mouseY`, `pmouseX` and `pmouseY` to draw a vector of the mouse movements.
+This sketch shows how to use `mouseX`, `mouseY`, `pmouseX` and `pmouseY` to draw a vector of the mouse movements.

 ## image_mask

-This sketch tests the mask feature of the PImage class.
+This sketch shows how to use the mask feature of the PImage class.

 ## inheritance

 This sketch shows how inheritance between a parent and a child class works.

+## mypmouse

+This sketch shows how to implement a `pmouseX` and `pmouseY` type `myPMouse` vector with a movement threshold.

 ## on_mouse_event

-This sketch tests the order in which mouse events atre triggered.
+This sketch shows the order in which mouse events atre triggered.

 ## opengl_images_display

-This sketch tests the frame rate when displaying mutilple images using opengl.
+This sketch shows how to monitor the frame rate when displaying mutilple images using opengl.

 ## perpendicular